Ramon Miller

-Ramon Salomon Miller (born 17 February 1987, Nassau) is a Bahamian sprinter.
+Ramon Salomon Miller (born 17 February 1987) is a Bahamian sprinter.

 He was inducted into the Dickinson State University Hall of Fame class of 2020.

 Career

 He was part of the Bahamas' silver medal-winning team in the men's 4 × 400 m relay at the 2008 Beijing Olympics, after running in the heats.

 Miller is a former athlete at Dickinson State University where he won nine NAIA track and field national championships in his four-year career.
 Miller was named the most outstanding performer of his final NAIA national meet after winning the open 400-meter dash and helping the 4 × 200 and 4 × 400 relay teams win titles.

 Miller won a bronze medal at the XIX Commonwealth Games, in Delhi, India.
 A year later he won a bronze medal at the 2011 Pan American Games in Guadalajara, Mexico.
 He also won gold at the 2012 London Olympics with the Bahamas 4 × 400 m team beating medal favorites USA with a national record.
 Miller ran the anchor leg in the finals to bring a gold medal to the Bahamas.